-At transition, banks are expected to place financial instruments without significant increase in credit risk in the 12-months ECL bucket irrespective of the obligor's credit risk rating at origination.
+At transition, OFIs are expected to place financial instruments without significant increase in credit risk in the 12-month ECL bucket irrespective of the obligor's credit risk rating at origination.
 However, where significant increase in credit risk has been observed, such credits are moved to Lifetime ECL.
+At origination/transition, where the tenor of the credit facility is less than 12 months, OFIs are still expected to compute the ECL for the duration of the loan in place of the 12- month ECL and place the facility in 12-month ECL bucket.

-Where there is evidence that there is significant reduction in credit risk, banks would continue to monitor such financial instruments for a probationary period of 90 days to confirm if the risk of default has decreased sufficiently before upgrading such exposure from Lifetime ECL (Stage 2) to 12-months ECL (Stage 1).
-In addition to the 90 days probationary period above, banks are expected to observe a further probationary period of 90 days to upgrade from Stage 3 to 2.
-For the avoidance of doubt, banks are required to observe a probationary period of 180 days before upgrading financial assets from Lifetime ECL (Stage 3) to 12-months ECL (Stage 1).
+Where there is evidence that there is significant reduction in credit risk, OFIs would continue to monitor such financial instruments for a probationary period of 90 days (30 days for loan facilities with less than 180 days tenor) to confirm if the risk of default has decreased sufficiently before upgrading such exposure from Lifetime ECL (Stage 2) to 12-months ECL (Stage 1).
+In addition to the 90 or 30 days probationary period above, OFIs are expected to observe a further probationary period of 90 or 30 days to upgrade from Stage 3 to 2.
+For the avoidance of doubt, OFIs are required to observe a probationary period of 180 or 60 days before upgrading financial assets from Lifetime ECL (Stage 3) to 12-months ECL (Stage 1).

-Banks are required to adopt a definition of "default" consistent with the provisions of the paragraph 12.1(b) (2) of the Prudential Guidelines 2010.
+OFIs are required to adopt a definition of "default" consistent with the provisions of the paragraph 12.1(b) (2) of the Prudential Guidelines 2010.